michaelsmith37429/ibc-rs/ibc-core/README.md

 > module in the host state machine, which cannot be altered by the module or
 > faked by another module.

-**This crate currently requires neither of the host system**.
+**This crate currently requires neither of these from the host system**.
 Since modules are assumed to be trusted, there is no need for this object capability system that protects resources for potentially malicious modules.